-The DCMF is the next generation of the Evaluation of Low Cost Safety Improvement Pooled Fund Study (ELCSI–PFS.)
-The ELCSI–PFS was established by the Federal Highway Administration (FHWA) in 2004 with a goal of developing reliable estimates of the safety effectiveness of low-cost safety improvement strategies.
+The Development of Crash Modification Factors (DCMF) is the next generation of the Evaluation of Low Cost Safety Improvement Pooled Fund Study (ELCSI–PFS).
+The ELCSI–PFS was established by the Federal Highway Administration (FHWA) in 2004 to develop reliable estimates of the safety effectiveness of low-cost safety improvement strategies.
 The initial study included four phases, had 23 State participants, and evaluated 20 safety countermeasures in 5 years.
 Subsequently, three phases were added to the study (for a total of seven studies), and six additional States became participating members.
 Although its original contract mechanism has now expired, the ELCSI–PFS will continue research under the DCMF umbrella.

 Duration: The DCMF is a comprehensive, long-term safety research effort.
 It started in November 2012 and will end in December 2017.

 Goal: The goal of this effort is to develop crash modification factors (CMFs) that meet the criteria for inclusion in the Highway Safety Manual (HSM), and to promote installation of promising safety improvements (low, medium, and high cost) as standard practice and to facilitate developing practical guides for implementation.
 This study will also address methodological issues with the development, application, and assessment of the quality of CMFs.